 Sellers know a tremendous amount of information about their home.
 They know what is broken and what doesn’t work.
 They know if they have had to make any major or structural repairs.
 Most states have disclosure requirements on what a seller needs to disclose to a buyer about their home.
 Failure to honestly meet these disclosure requirements can lead to a lawsuit against them.

 Ask if there has been any work, repair, remodeling or additions done to the home and was there a permit pulled.
-Ask if there has been any fires or insurance claims; if yes, why, what and when.
+Ask if there have been any fires or insurance claims; if yes, why, what and when.

 Ask the agent

 An agent can be an invaluable source of information.
 They usually are professional, licensed and knowledgeable about real estate transactions.
-They are not home inspectors, contractors or lawyers but usually have knowledge to some extent in these fields.
+They are not home inspectors, contractors or lawyers but usually have the knowledge to some extent in these fields.

-Ask your agent for additional information about the homes condition, especially ones that you are concerned about.
+Ask your agent for additional information about the home’s condition, especially ones that you are concerned about.
 If they don’t have the answer, most will get it for you.
 When a specific condition or issue is disclosed or discovered you may want to ask your agent if any of the homes in the area have this issue.
 Ask who you could consult with, a professional, that could shed light on the issue.
 Ask if they recommend that you have an additional inspection, i.e. if the issue is that the pool has a crack in it, who would be a couple of pool inspectors that they might recommend.

 States may have disclosure requirements about the condition of a home that they must fill out.
 If so, when you get the agents’ disclosures, ask them to explain or clarify any issue that you’re concerned about.
 Ask your agent if there have been any past inspections done on the house, even if it was 3 years ago.
 See if you can get a copy of it.